Grocery Shopping on a Budget: The Complete Practical Guide (2026)

 1. Shop Once Per Week, Not Twice

 Biggest single factor.
 A household that shops 2.5 times per week spends 30–50% more per item than one that shops once.
+Top-up shops have no list discipline and correlate perfectly with impulse purchases.

 2. Write a List and Actually Stick to It